Recipe for Brinjal Podi Curry / Kathrikkai Podi Curry

 Eggplants are one of the most versatile vegetable, used in varied cuisines.
 Indian cuisine of course has the very famous Punjabi Baingan Bharta .
 Middle Eastern Cuisine puts it to use in a variety of dips for mezze as well as main course.
 Check out recipes for Mutabal and Baba Gannoush.

 Brinjal Podi Curry

 - Take all the ingredients for the podi in a pan.
-Dry roast them, until the dal turns golden brown and the ingredients give a nice aroma.
+Dry roast them, until the dal turns golden brown and the ingredients give out a nice aroma.
 Rough grind it to maintain the texture of the podi.
-Remove from mixer and keep aside.
+Remove into a bowl and keep aside.

 - In a dry non-stick pan, take 2 tsp of oil.
 Splutter some mustard seeds and curry leaves.
 Add the podi, fry it in the oil for 5 minutes or so and then add the brinjal.
 Season with curry powder / sambhar powder and salt.
 Saute for some more time until the brinjal is completely coated with the podi and the podi looks well fried /golden brown.

 - Garnish with finely chopped coriander leaves and serve hot with chapatis or sambhar-rice.

 - I’m sure this one appeals even to those who aren’t very fond of the vegetable.
 The podi imparts a nice crispy texture as well as a nutty taste to the brinjal.

 - You could add a Tbsp of grated jaggery to the podi to add a nice sweet tinge to the existing spicy, sour and salty flavour.

 - You can use this podi for giving a whole new twist to the good old potato-curry too.